 Customers who have purchased this watch continue to praise its accuracy—you will be able to have the exact time and date anywhere you are in the world, thanks to the radio sync feature.
 The sturdy leather strap has received lots of raves, as well.

 This Eco-Drive model by Citizen is packed with features, such as a tachymeter, a perpetual calendar, and a power reserve indicator.

 This is a dive watch—the 1-second chronograph measures up to 60 minutes, and you have a fold-over clasp with a double push-button closure to ensure that it’s secure.
 It’s also 200m water-resistant.

 If you’re debating between this one and the one reviewed above, you may also want to check out our comparison of Citizen and Seiko here.

 Victorinox Swiss Army Men’s I.N.O.X.
 Carbon Watch

-The INOX line has a wide range of designs: different dial colors (black, blue, gray, silver, green, red), different materials (titanium, stainless steel, carbon), and different straps (paracord, steel, leather).
+The INOX line has a wide range of designs: different dial colors (black, blue, gray, silver, green, red), diverse materials (titanium, stainless steel, carbon), and various straps (paracord, steel, leather).

-This is the only Swiss watch that is able to withstand 130 endurance homologation tests, which means that it’s exceptionally durable, able to endure even the most extreme temperatures, and falls (see it in action in Victorinox’s ad for the INOX here).
+This is the only Swiss watch that can withstand 130 endurance homologation tests, which means that it’s exceptionally durable, able to endure even the most extreme temperatures, and falls (see it in action in Victorinox’s ad for the INOX here).

-The paracord strap, which is originally used for parachute suspension lines, has a breaking point of 250kg.
-What’s more impressive is that you can take the seven strands apart individually, and used for a number of different functions (you can turn it into a bow drill for making a fire or a fishing net, just to name a few).
+The paracord strap, which was originally used for parachute suspension lines, has a breaking point of 250kg.
+What’s more impressive is that you can take the seven strands apart individually, and used for several different functions (you can turn it into a bow drill for making a fire or a fishing net, to name a few).